St Andrew’s (capacity 30,016)

-There are a number of away friendly pubs near the Ricoh Arena, all of which cater to different needs.
+There are a number of away friendly pubs near St Andrew’s, all of which cater to different needs.
 Please note, however, that some bars require club colours to be covered and some do not allow children.

-However, rather than take our word for it, we want to give you the view from other away fans who have visited the Ricoh Arena.
+However, rather than take our word for it, we want to give you the view from other away fans who have visited St Andrew’s.

 Over the coming months we will be building up fans reviews of the best places to drink on an away trip to Coventry City, and you’ll be able to find them here.

 In the meantime, we’ve included a map below with all the best away pubs highlighted for you.